ben-of-codecraft/workshop-model-viewer/README.md

 The following environment variables can be set to customize the app's behavior:

 - `PORT`: The port on which the app will run (default: 8080).
-- `FLY_REGION`: Optional variable to specify the region of the server.

 ### Installation